nikolaussucher/biology-text/docs/sensation.md

 V1 transmits information to two primary pathways, called the ventral stream and the dorsal stream.
 The ventral stream begins with V1, goes through visual area V2, then through visual area V4, and to the inferior temporal cortex (IT cortex).
 The ventral stream, sometimes called the "What Pathway", is associated with form recognition and object representation.
 It is also associated with storage of long-term memory.
 The dorsal stream begins with V1, goes through Visual area V2, then to the dorsomedial area (DM/V6) and medial temporal area (MT/V5) and to the posterior parietal cortex.
 The dorsal stream, sometimes called the "Where Pathway" or "How Pathway", is associated with motion, representation of object locations, and control of the eyes and arms, especially when visual information is used to guide saccades or reaching.

-More recently, Goodale and Milner extended these ideas and suggested that the ventral stream is critical for visual perception whereas the dorsal stream mediates the visual control of skilled actions.
-It has been shown that visual illusions such as the [Ebbinghaus illusion](https://en.wikipedia.org/wiki/Ebbinghaus_illusion) distort judgements of a perceptual nature, but when the subject responds with an action, such as grasping, no distortion occurs.

-Work such as the one from Scharnowski and Gegenfurtner suggests that both the action and perception systems are equally fooled by such illusions.
-Other studies, however, provide strong support for the idea that skilled actions such as grasping are not affected by pictorial illusions and suggest that the action/perception dissociation is a useful way to characterize the functional division of labor between the dorsal and ventral visual pathways in the cerebral cortex.

-The functionally defined primary visual cortex is approximately equivalent to the anatomically defined striate cortex.
-The name "striate cortex" is derived from the line of Gennari, a distinctive stripe visible to the naked eye that represents myelinated axons from the lateral geniculate body terminating in layer 4 of the gray matter.

-The primary visual cortex is divided into six functionally distinct layers, labeled 1 to 6.
-Layer 4, which receives most visual input from the lateral geniculate nucleus (LGN), is further divided into 4 layers, labelled 4A, 4B, 4Cα, and 4Cβ.
-Sublamina 4Cα receives mostly magnocellular input from the LGN, while layer 4Cβ receives input from parvocellular pathways.

 ## The Auditory And Vestibular Systems

 The auditory system is the sensory system for the sense of hearing.
 It includes both the sensory organs (the ears) and the auditory parts of the sensory system.
 Hearing, or auditory perception, is the ability to perceive sounds by detecting vibrations, changes in the pressure of the surrounding medium over time, through the ear.